 A will is an important document that everyone should have.
-As life changes and you grow older, it is also crucial to update your will.
-It is recommended that you should review your will every three to five years and change it as necessary.
-At Reno, Nevada’s Carlson & Work, our experienced estate planning attorneys can help you review and update your will.
+Wills should be reviewed for updates every three to five years.
+However, as life events unfold and you grow older, your will may need to be modified more frequently.
+At Carlson & Work, our experienced estate planning attorneys can help you review and update your will.

 Life Circumstances for When You Should Update Your Will

-- You can’t find your original will: When you can’t find your original will, make a new one and include that all previously made wills are revoked.
+- You can’t find your original will.
+If you lost your original will, you’ll want to make a new one and ensure all previously made wills are revoked.

-- You gain a lot of money: If you have come into a lot of money, you should add how you would like that money distributed after your death into your will.
+- You gain a lot of money.
+If you come into a lot of money, you should add how you would like that money distributed after your death into your will.

-- You have financial setbacks: If you have financial setbacks, the size of your property may change, and you may want to change how your assets are managed and divided after your death.
+- You have financial setbacks.
+If you have financial setbacks, the size of your property may change.
+You may want to change how your assets are managed and divided after your death.

-- You have gotten a divorce: Once you have gotten a divorce, you should update your beneficiaries in your will, because it is likely that your ex-spouse is the current beneficiary.
+- You are newly divorced.
+Once you have gotten a divorce, you should update your beneficiaries.
+It is likely that your ex-spouse is the current beneficiary.

-- Your executors or beneficiaries die: If your executors or beneficiaries die, you should name new ones in your will to ensure that your property is passed onto people of your choice.
+- Your executors or beneficiaries die.
+If an executor or beneficiary pass away, you should name new ones in your will to ensure that your property is passed onto people of your choice.

-- Your health deteriorates: If your health deteriorates, you may want to review and update your will in preparation for the worst.
+- Your health deteriorates.
+If your health declines, you may want to review and update your will in preparation for the worst.